-I experienced this firsthand when I used to feed Missy & Buzz peeled carrots as a healthy snack, and they both loved the taste, as well as the crunch factor, but the carrot pieces were always clearly visible in their #2 business…
+I experienced this firsthand back when I used to feed Missy & Buzz peeled carrots as a healthy snack.
+While they both loved the taste as well as the crunch factor, the carrot pieces were always clearly visible in their #2 business…

 Puréed produce is great for weight control in dogs

-Even if your dog is more like Missy and not a picky eater such as Buzz, puréed veggies & fruit can be used to supplement some of his regular food if he needs to loose some weight.
+Even if your dog is more like Missy and not a picky eater like Buzz, puréed veggies & fruit can be used to supplement some of his regular food if they needs to loose some weight.

 Just consider it a filler with much less calories and fat!